deonwaju/Github-trending/README.md

 # Github Trending
+Kotlin project used to fetch list of trending github projects with bookmark feature.
-Implemention android architecture with 5 layers, This app also follows the mvvm template with tests for each layer.
+Implement android architecture with 5 layers, This app also follows the mvvm template with tests for each layer.

 ## Notes
 - Layers
+    - Domain
+        - Model
+        - UseCase

     - Data
         - Model
         - Repository

-    - Domain
+    - Cache
-        - Model
+        - Database
-        - UseCase
+        - model

     - Presentation
         - Model
         - ViewModel
         - View
         - State

+    - Mobile-Ui
+        - Ui

 - UseCases / Features can be found in the interactors folder in the domain package
 - Each package (which represents an abstraction/layer in the clean architecture model) has a